Chanoyu

 (Includes Garden admission)

 Limited to 4 seatings per day.
-Each seating accommodates 5 to 6 guests.
+Each seating accommodates 6 guests.
 Members must show their membership card at the gate to confirm their ticket status.
 Presale tickets only.

 Cancellation Policies